taylorgibb/taylorgibb.github.io/_posts/2018-08-16-azure-functions-and-containers.md

 comments: true
 ---

-We have a node.js application that does some short-lived work and for years we have used crontab to execute the application on a schedule.
-This would run until termination and then the machine would wait for crontab to start the process all over again.
-Recently, we got an urge to fix this and started looking at Docker.
-Im sure everyone knows what Docker is, so lets cut to the chase.
+I have a node.js application that does some short-lived work and for years i have used crontab to execute the application on a schedule.
+This would run the application until termination and then the machine would wait for crontab to start the process all over again.
+Recently, i got an urge to fix this and started looking at Docker.
+Im sure everyone knows what Docker is, so im going to cut to the chase.
 There were a few things that crossed my mind:

-* We could rent a VM and install Docker and use crontab to run the container on a schedule
+* I could rent a VM and install Docker and use cron to run the container on a schedule
-* We could have an always running Docker container on ACI and use crontab inside the container
+* I could have an always running Docker container on ACI and use cron inside the container
-* We could have a time based Azure function that creates a container on demand
+* I could have a time based Azure function that creates and deletes containers on demand

-We ended up going with the last approach based on the costing shown in this [Azure Pricing Calculator estimate](https://azure.com/e/38ccb2b0d20b48358113517def97cdb6) that we put together.
-The virtual machine, which is an Azure A0 instance weighs in at 0.75.GBs of RAM and sports a single Intel Xeon E5-2630 v3 core with a price tag of $19.74 per month.
-Option two: running an always on contaniner as an Azure Conatiner Instance with 1GB of RAM and 1 vCPU would set us back $51.84, with the last option of using Azure Functions to provision and delete the containers on the same spec hardware coming in at $12.96 per month.
-Azure Container Instances have a significant advantage over using a virtual machine for this short-lived work, and that is that container instances are billed per second, while virtual machines are rounded up to the nearest hour.
+I ended up going with the last approach based on the costing shown in this [Azure Pricing Calculator estimate](https://azure.com/e/38ccb2b0d20b48358113517def97cdb6) that i put together.
+In terms of pricing, the virtual machine, which is an Azure A0 instance weighs in at 0.75.GBs of RAM and sports a single Intel Xeon E5-2630 v3 core with a price tag of $19.74 per month.
+Option two: running an always on container as an Azure Container Instance with 1GB of RAM and 1 vCPU would set us back $51.84 per month, with the last option of using Azure Functions to create and delete the containers on the same spec hardware coming in at $12.96 per month.
+It's also worth noting that Virtual Machines are billed per hour, while Azure Container Instances are billed per second.

 #### Container

-The first thing we need to do is actually containerize the application, which is ridiculously easy.
+The first thing i needed to do is actually containerize the application, which was ridiculously easy.
 We can start with an open source base image that already had node and python configured and craft the following `Dockerfile`.
+Everyone's `Dockerfile` is going to look different, but nevertheless, this is what it took to containerize my application.

 ```ruby
 FROM beevelop/nodejs-python:latest